Sunday, July 29, 2018

 Following the conclusion of Sheila's presentation, Phil introduced the second guest speaker, Donna Davidge.
 Donna is the owner of the Sewall House & Yoga Retreat in Island Falls, Maine.

 Phil first met Donna during a trip to Island Falls to visit Bible Point in the fall of 2015.
 Theodore Roosevelt would walk to this spot to read his Bible while he was in Island Falls staying at the Sewall House.
 William Sewall and William's nephew, Wilmot Dow, were Roosevelt's guides during Roosevelt's three trips to Island Falls in 1878 & 1879.
 Sewall and Dow, and later their families, would join Roosevelt in North Dakota in the mid-1880s.
 Sewall & Dow were ranch hands for Roosevelt and built his Elkhorn Ranch and then lived on the ranch with him and with their families.
-The original mirror from the Elkron Ranch was on display at Seashore Trolley Museum during the 2016 Teddy Roosevelt Days weekend.
+The original mirror from the Elkron Ranch was on display at the Seashore Trolley Museum during the 2016 Teddy Roosevelt Days weekend.
 The mirror is in the collection of the Presque Isle Historical Society in Presque Isle, Maine.

 Donna is the great-granddaughter of William Sewall and owns the original Sewall House where Theodore Roosevelt lived during his three visits to Island Falls, Maine in 1878 & 1879.